OOI-RCA-APL/ceres/docs/components.md

 - `"on-completed"`: Restart only if the routine returns normally.
 - `"on-exception"`: Restart only if the routine raises an exception.

-`restart_delay` specifies seconds to wait before restarting.
+`restart_delay` is how long to wait before restarting, as seconds or a duration, and defaults to one second.

 ## Queries and Actions